hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/egrid-data-loader/README.md

 # egrid-data-loader

-This project imports the Data from https://www.epa.gov/sites/production/files/2020-01/egrid2018_all_files.zip into a local CouchDB.
+This project imports the Data from https://www.epa.gov/sites/production/files/2020-01/egrid2018_all_files.zip into Amazon DynamoDB.

 Requirements
 ============

-You must have a CouchDB running locally and know the username and passord setup in local.ini

 Install the dependencies with `npm`::